Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 ---
-title: 'Enneagram strengths and weaknesses'
+title: 'Enneagram Strengths and Weaknesses'
 description: 'Understanding your strengths and weaknesses'
 author: 'DJ Wayne'
 date: '2023-05-10'